About The Team

 So who are we?
 The individuals behind The People’s Mosquito project all have two things in common – a passion for historic aviation and a commitment to seeing one of the Second World War’s most distinguished aircraft flying over Britain again.

-John Lilley: Chairman and Managing Director – @spitfireprxix – John is Project Lead
+John Lilley: Chairman and Managing Director – @spitfireprxix – John is the project lead

 Ross Sharp: Director of Engineering and Airframe Compliance – @GRossSharp – Ross is responsible for the engineering and compliance aspects of the project